Digital-Media/onlineshop/README.md

 *OnlineShop* provides a basic skeleton for database exercises, that use PDO for accessing MariaDB from PHP.

 Templates and CSS are complete, because this part is taught in different lessons.
-So these exercises can focus on database access with PHP Libaries.
+So these exercises can focus on database access with PHP Libraries.

 Visit us at https://www.fh-ooe.at/en/hagenberg-campus/studiengaenge/bachelor/media-technology-and-design/